Curriculum and Staffing

 Students are assessed at the end of each half term, either through a test or a piece of extended writing on the topic they have just learnt.
 Students will also have an end of year assessment, covering content from all the topics studied throughout the year.
 Students receive regular pieces of homework, building upon content and skills covered in lessons.

-In Year 9, students have the opportunity to learn beyond the classroom by attending the Imperial War Museum trip or the First World War Battlefields trip to France.
+In Year 9, students have the opportunity to learn beyond the classroom by attending the Imperial War Museum trip.

 Years 10 & 11

 At GCSE, students must choose to study History or Geography, with many opting to study both.
 GCSE History covers a broad range of topics and time periods.
 Students study four key topics; Crime and Punishment in Britain, The Cold War and Superpower Relations, Elizabeth I and the USA (Civil Rights movement and the war in Vietnam).
 Students develop historical skills such as analysing sources, forming an argument, interrogating evidence and understanding interpretations.
 Lessons in Year 10 and 11 are structured carefully to fully prepare students on the vast content, skills and revision techniques needed for success at this level.
 Revision sessions and intervention sessions are run in the build up to exams.

 Students will be examined by end of topic tests and mock exams throughout the two years of GCSE study.
 Students will receive regular homework tasks building upon content and skills covered in lessons, many of which will be exam questions.